dlang/DIPs/README.md

    to the mailing list the outcome of the review along with a small summary.
 3. Review should result in the DIP either being moved to `Approved` status or modified with a list of issues that need to be worked on before a final decision can be made.
-In the latter case such DIP may be marked with "Information Requested" status for ease of sorting.
-In case the DIP topic seems important but language authors decide it needs more research, a new topic on the [Dlang-study](http://lists.puremagic.com/cgi-bin/mailman/listinfo/dlang-study) mailing list may be initiated.
+In the latter case such a DIP may be marked with "Information Requested" status for ease of sorting.
+In case the DIP topic seems important, but the language authors decide it needs more research, a new topic on the [Dlang-study](http://lists.puremagic.com/cgi-bin/mailman/listinfo/dlang-study) mailing list may be initiated.
-4. Distinction between `Approved` and `Pending Implementation` status is that for former just the concept itself got approval while the latter means DIP document can act as a final specification for implementing it upstream.
+4. Distinction between `Approved` and `Pending Implementation` status is that for the former, only the concept itself got approval, while the latter means the DIP document can act as a final specification for implementing it upstream.
-   Usually DIP that is only `Approved` will have remarks regarding what needs to be cleaned up in spec before it can be finalized.
+   Usually. a DIP that is only `Approved` will have remarks regarding what needs to be cleaned up in the spec before it can be finalized.
-5. If DIP was rejected during the formal review, it can't be ressurrected again.
-New DIP on similar topic may be submitted but it must be feature different solution.
+5. If a DIP is rejected during the formal review, it can't be ressurrected again.
+A new DIP on a similar topic may be submitted, but it must be distinct from the original DIP.

 #### Review Candidate Number (RC#)

 Each DIP document starts with RC# 0 when it is merged into the queue.
-The number is changed to `1` after preliminary NG discussion, indicating that it is ready for review.
+The number is changed to `1` after the first preliminary review round.
+The number will be incremented after each preliminary review round is completed.

-If more information/changes were requested, the RC number will be increased again once DIP document aggregates enough changes to become ready for another review round.
-Purpose of this number is to be able to easily tell amount of major revisions reviewed (while git history tracks each individual change).

-Next to actual number RC# field must also mention git commit hash that matches the document version that was "tagged" to that number.
-Using actual git tags for this purpose was considered but is likely to result in too much noise as DIP count grows.
+Next to the `RC#` field will be a link to the git commit hash that matches the document version that was "tagged" to that number.
+Using actual git tags for this purpose was considered, but that is likely to result in too much noise as the DIP count grows.

 ### Collaborating on DIPs